davewhiteland/compsci-superbasics/collections/_file-system/symlinks.md

 The link itself is just a file, so you need to give it a filename when you create it.

-For example, if you have a file called `foo.py` in a `programs` directory, you can make a symbolic link called `link-to-foo` that links to it with:
+For example, if you have a file called `do_sums.py` in a `programs` directory,  you can make a symbolic link called `link-to-sums` that links to it with:

-    ln -s programs/foo.py link-to-foo
+    ln -s programs/do_sums.py link-to-sums

-That creates the symbolic link called `link-to-foo` in the current directory.
+That creates the symbolic link called `link-to-sums` in the current directory.

 Deleting a symbolic link does _not_ delete the file it is linking to.
 However, renaming, moving, or deleting a file that a symbolic link is pointing to breaks